 Satellite radio electronic serial number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
-You will need this number when communicating with SIRIUS[®].
+You will need this number when communicating with SIRIUS®.
 While in satellite radio mode, you can view this number on the radio display by pressing the AUX and preset 1 controls simultaneously.

-Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
-No action required.
-This message should disappear shortly.
-SAT FAULT Internal module or system failure present.
-If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
-See your authorized dealer for service.
-INVALID CHNL Channel no longer available.
-This previously available channel is no longer available.
-Tune to another channel.
-If the channel was one of your presets, you may choose another channel for that preset button.
-UNSUBSCRIBED Subscription not available for this channel.
-Contact SIRIUS® at 1-888-539-7474 to subscribe to the channel or tune to another channel.
-NO TEXT Artist information not available.
-Artist information not available at this time on this channel.
-The system is working properly.
-NO TEXT Song title information not available.
-Song title information not available at this time on this channel.
-The system is working properly.

-Radio Display Condition Action Required NO TEXT Category information not available.
-Category information not available at this time on this channel.
-The system is working properly.
-NO SIGNAL Loss of signal from the SIRIUS® satellite or SIRIUS® tower to the vehicle antenna.
-You are in a location that is blocking the SIRIUS® signal (i.e., tunnel, under an overpass, dense foliage, etc).
-The system is working properly.
-When you move into an open area, the signal should return.
-UPDATING Update of channel programming in progress.
-No action required.
-The process may take up to three minutes.
-CALL SIRIUS® 1-888-539-7474 Satellite service has been deactivated by SIRIUS® satellite radio.
-Call SIRIUS® at 1-888-539-7474 to re-activate or resolve subscription issues.
+Radio Display Condition Action Required

+ACQUIRING Radio requires more No action required.
+This

+than two seconds to message should disappear

+produce audio for shortly.

+the selected

+channel.

+SAT FAULT Internal module or If this message does not

+system failure clear within a short period

+present. of time, or with an ignition

+key cycle, your receiver

+may have a fault.
+See your

+authorized dealer for

+service.

+INVALID CHNL Channel no longer This previously available

+available. channel is no longer

+available.
+Tune to another

+channel.
+If the channel was

+one of your presets, you

+may choose another

+channel for that preset

+button.

+UNSUBSCRIBED Subscription not Contact SIRIUS ® at

+available for this 1-888-539-7474 to

+channel. subscribe to the channel or

+tune to another channel.

+NO TEXT Artist information Artist information not

+not available. available at this time on

+this channel.
+The system is

+~ working properly.

+NO TEXT Song title Song title information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+Radio Display Condition Action Required

+NO TEXT Category Category information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+NO SIGNAL Loss of signal from You are in a location that is

+the SIRIUS ® blocking the SIRIUS ® signal

+satellite or SIRIUS® (i.e., tunnel, under an

+tower to the vehicle overpass, dense foliage,

+antenna. etc).
+The system is working

+properly.
+When you move

+into an open area, the

+signal should return.

+UPDATING Update of channel No action required.
+The

+programming in process may take up to

+progress. three minutes.

+CALL SIRIUS® Satellite service has Call SIRIUS ® at

+1-888-539-7474 been deactivated by 1-888-539-7474 to

+SIRIUS ® satellite re-activate or resolve

+radio. subscription issues.